paulaby/weather-app/README.md

 # weather-app
-Application checking weather for a given city.
+Simple application in Vue, checking weather for a given city.
 It shows temperature, pressure, simple descrtiption and wind speed.

 ### Planned to add: